 2 Chicken Carcasses and stock

 I'm a big fan of using up every bit of a roast chicken (even the birds that you buy ready cooked from the deli counter), so I'll always freeze the carcass until I'm in the mood to make chicken stock.
-Of course, the slow cooker makes stock production super easy and the finished stock can then be measured into bags and frozen until you need it.
+Of course, the slow cooker makes stock production super easy but the Instant Pot can also do the job and the finished stock can then be measured into bags and frozen until you need it.

 3 Frozen bananas (& other fruits)

 As soon as a banana in the fruit bowl starts to turn even slightly brown, it gets peeled and stashed in the freezer.
 I tend to freeze them on a baking tray and then pop them in a plastic bag when they are fully frozen (this avoids them melding into an enormous, frozen banana block in the bag).
 Smoothies are big for us, this Mango and Lime Smoothie always gets a thumbs up.
 But there's also this Super Healthy Ice Cream ... ... and these not so healthy (but super delicious) Nutella and Banana Muffins.
 Hidden behind the bananas, you'll probably find a bag of mixed frozen red fruits and some mango.
 They're our favourites.